Tuesday, 07 July 2020

 When it arises

 Family conflict can often arise when changes happen.
-Parental separation or a new baby in the home can can cause shifts at home.
-If you have brothers or sisters, it’s quite likely that you have experienced a conflict of some sort with them.
+Parental separation or a new baby in the home can can cause shifts there.
+If you have brothers or sisters, it’s quite likely you have experienced conflict of some sort with them.

 Unfortunately, family conflicts can be difficult to deal with because we tend to care about what family members think.
 If a conflict happens when everyone is under the same roof, it can feel very intense.
 It can affect our sense of wellbeing.

 Most conflicts are a normal part of life, and somewhat inevitable.
 Sometimes the conflict is between us and another, and other times we’re not directly involved.
 But, because it’s family conflict, it can still affect us.

 Chances are we have all experienced a disagreement with family members that made us feel angry or upset.
 We can feel like we have the same argument repeatedly because we don’t feel listened to.
 There is no resolution in situations like this.

 Below are some ideas to deal with verbal conflict when it arises in your family.

 - Try to be assertive- Rather than aggressive in the way you communicate.
 Be specific and clear about what you want.
 For example: “I have a different opinion from you, but I think/feel/want…”

 - Listen and be listened to- Listening to a family member who disagrees with you can be easier said than done.
 However, it’s the key to resolving a conflict.
 Try and understand their point of view by asking questions and listening to what they have to say.

 - Take a breather- Active listening is a skill and requires patience.
 This is not always easy, particularly when you are angry or upset.
 Sometimes it’s best to delay a conversation, take a moment, and start again when you are more ready.
 Try “I can’t speak about this right now, let’s chat later”.